Luhar2662/AutoChess/Notes.md

 - more rules; checks and revealed checks, promotion, move logic

 -when coding moves... for pawns, check if has moved is true; if not true and a jump move, set epvalid true... if has moved true, and epvalid true (from last turn), set epValid false

+-WORKING ON UPDATE METHOD SO checks can be evaluated on a copied board. updating jumps, en passant, and castling needs attention